slcs-jsc/mptrac/docs/manual/model-physics.md

 \end{equation}
 $$

-The constants $k_0^{298}$ and k_\infty^{298}$ at the reference temperature of 298 K and the exponents n and m need to be specified as control parameters.
+The constants $k_0^{298}$ and $k_\infty^{298}$ at the reference temperature of 298 K and the exponents n and m need to be specified as control parameters.
 The exponents can be set to zero in order to neglect the temperature dependence of the low- or high pressure limits of $k_0$ and $k_\infty$.
 The termolecular reaction rate coefficients implemented directly into MPTRAC are listed in the table.
+#JS - Comment - First User Perspective
+#Added $ for math format

 | Reaction | A factor | E/R |
 | -------- | -------- | --- |